-13. Equitable Access to Arts Education: A Three Part Strategy for All Students in Public Schools
+13. Equitable Access to Arts Education:A Three Part Strategy for All Students in Public Schools

-Despite significant progress made over the past fourteen years with The LA County Arts Education Collective (formerly Arts for All) - the 2002 Board approved regional plan to ensure that all students engage in the arts as a core part of K-12 instruction - and despite a strong body of research showing the benefits of arts for learning and careers, a tremendous amount remains to be done to move the arts into the mainstream of public education.
+Despite significant progress made over the past 14 years with Arts for All, the regional arts education initiative, the 2002 Board approved regional plan to ensure that all students engage in the arts as a core part of K-12 instruction and despite a strong body of research showing the benefits of arts for learning and careers, a tremendous amount remains to be done to move the arts into the mainstream of public education.
 Policy changes at the federal and state level show promise in this regard.
-New California State Standards, Local Control Funding Formula, Every Student Succeeds Act and Federal Title I Policy all now allow school districts to fund arts education to support the achievement of low-income students, making this a key moment to address equity in arts education in LA County public schools.
+New California State Standards, Local Control Funding Formula, Every Student Succeeds Act and Federal Title | Policy all now allow school districts to fund arts education to support the achievement of low-income students, making this a key moment to address equity in arts education in LA County public schools.
 The goal is to ensure that every student in public school in LA County, including students in special education programs and remedial programs, receives quality arts education.